Are homeschooled kids weird?

 I think we need more weirdos in our world.

-So ‘fess up: Do you harbor a secret fear that people think your kids are weird?
+So ‘fess up.
+Have you ever wondered it, too: Are homeschooled kids weird?
+Do you harbor a secret fear that people will think your kids are weird?